lhermann/lukashermann.dev/content/writing/bootstrapping-a-saas-business-in-germany.md

 ### Going Solo: What You Need

 If you're opting to handle taxes yourself, start by learning how to fill out the "Fragebogen zur steuerlichen Erfassung für Einzelunternehmen".
 There are good online guides for that.
 Next, get accounting software that can generate an Einnahmeüberschussrechnung (EUR, or simple accounting document) for your annual income tax declaration.
 Unlike in the US, filing income tax isn't mandatory for employees in Germany, but it is when you have a business.
-I use Lexoffice.
-Here's my [affiliate link](https://app.lexoffice.de/buy/direct-purchase-select.html?pid=TVvGrszacL&pdata=qwKeyHkkT3&cid=1777&utm_medium=affiliate&utm_source=recommend-TVvGrszacL&utm_campaign=kunden-werben-kunden&couponCode=LXOK4YWK) if you want to try it out.
+I use Lexware Office.
+Here's my [affiliate link for Lexware Office](https://app.lexoffice.de/buy/direct-purchase-select.html?pid=TVvGrszacL&pdata=qwKeyHkkT3&cid=1777&utm_medium=affiliate&utm_source=recommend-TVvGrszacL&utm_campaign=kunden-werben-kunden&couponCode=LXOK4YWK) if you want to try it out.

 ### With an Advisor: Points to Note

 Make sure they know what SaaS is; not all do.
-And importantly, clarify if you can use your own accounting software (like Lexoffice) and then export the data to their DATEV system.
+And importantly, clarify if you can use your own accounting software and then export the data to their DATEV system.
 Why?
 Because if they're not okay with that, they'll manually re-enter your receipts and double-check your bank transactions, and those hours add up, making it even more expensive.

 ### Tax Advisor in the Family